replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 - The admin console is not working
 - To debug a host-specific performance and configuration problems even when the cluster is running

-Your vendor typically provides you with a host support bundle YAML file that you run with a command to generate the host support bundle.
+Your vendor typically provides a host support bundle YAML file that you run with a command to generate the host support bundle.
 You can also create a your own host support bundle YAML file.
 For more information about creating a YAML file, see [All Host Collectors and Analyzers](https://troubleshoot.sh/docs/host-collect-analyze/all/) in the Troubleshoot documentation.

 If you want to use a default YAML file from the Troubleshoot.sh repository for troubleshooting a degraded cluster, follow the command in the steps below.